 Whatever your substitute might be, you need a plan of what to do when feeling like indulging in a bad habit.

 - Cut out all the triggers.
 Usually, bad habits are triggered by another action.
 Learn to avoid these or replace the second act with something new instead of the old habitual action

 - Find a partner in crime.
 It is easier to quit a bad habit if someone stands beside you and tackles with the same issues

 - Visualize yourself succeeding – think how great it would feel to have quit the bad habit.
 You can do it!

-There are so many different possibilities of how to make your life and work more successful and productive.
-Taking small steps in the right direction will lead to long-term achievements and a fulfilling life.
+There are so many possibilities of how to make your life and work more successful and productive.
+Taking small steps in the right direction will lead to long-term achievements and fulfilling life.